StoicLoofah/beginners-guide-to-vim/README.md

 Through your coding career, you have likely had brief encounters with vi while looking over your coworker's shoulder or tweaking a server setup script.
 It looks arcane, and it's hard to tell if it's just an old habit of some coders or if it will actually make you more productive.

-Hopefully this guide can provide structure for how to learn vim.
-Note that this will not provide a laundry list of specific commands to learn as there are plenty of guides out there.
-However, there's really only one way to learn, and it's a tough learning curve.
+This guide is light on actual content and is intended to provide structure for how to learn vim.
+In truth, the only way to learn vim is to use it.
+The learning curve is steep but well worth it.

 ## My perspective